-The location of the secondary component in the HR diagram coincides with the Solar-like pulsators but the pulsation period is much larger than the 3 to 10 min ranges given by Aerts et al. (2010).
-Because of this we conclude that the secondary component cannot be a Solar-like pulsator.
+The location of secondary component in the HR diagram coincides with the Solar-like pulsators but the pulsation period is much larger than the 3 to 10 min ranges as given by Aerts et al. (2010).
+Because of this we conclude that the secondary component cannot be a Solar-like pulsators.

 Kaye et al. (1999) characterized the γ Doradus (GDOR) type variables as high-order, low-degree, non-radial gravity mode pulsators and showed that the period range is $0.3 \leq P(day) \leq 3(0.33 \leq f(d^{-1}) \leq 3.33)$.
-Among the GDOR type pulsators there are low- and high-amplitude examples; the high-amplitude ones are explained by the superposition of several base frequencies (Paunzen et al. 2020).

-Most of the GDOR pulsators are in the region of Aand F-type main sequence stars within the temperature range of $6100 < T{\rm eff} < 7500 \,\mathrm{K}$ (Bradley et al. 2015).
-Additionally, Q pulsation constants for GDOR type stars are given as Q > 0.24 days (Grigahcène et al. 2010).
+Among the GDOR type pulsators there are low- and high-amplitude examples which the high-amplitude ones explained by the superposition of several base frequencies (Paunzen et al. 2020).
+Most of the GDOR pulsators are in the region of Aand F-type main sequence stars which the temperature range of $6100 < T{\text{eff}} <$ 7500 K (Bradley et al. 2015).
+Additionally, Q pulsation constants for GDOR type stars is given as Q > 0.24 days (Grigahcène et al. 2010).

-All of the parameters obtained for the secondary component; effective temperature $(T_2 = 6368 \text{ K}), Q$ pulsation constant $(Q_2 = 0.384 \text{ days})$, and frequency of the periodic variation $(f = 1.65d^{-1})$ show that the secondary component can be a GDOR type pulsator.
-In Figure 8 we see that the secondary component is located out of the instability strip given for GDOR type pulsators.
-But we also see that a small number
+All of the parameters obtained for the secondary component; effective temperature ($T_2 = 6368$ K), Q pulsation constant ($Q_2 = 0.384$ days), and frequency of the periodic variation ($f = 1.65d^{-1}$) shows us that the secondary component can be a GDOR type pulsator.
+In Fig.8 we see that the secondary component is located out of the instability strip given for GDOR type pulsators.
+But we also see that a small number of GDORs are located outside this instability strip too which can be a sign of confirmation of the type of the pulsator.